IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 	* Select a region to deploy the project.
 	* Click **Create**.

-4. Wait for the Node.js Runtime creation.
+4. Wait for the Node.js runtime creation.

 5. Once created, explore this panel to be familiar with it.
 	![alt text](images/nodejsAppReady.png "Node.js Main Panel")
 	* Click **Visit App URL**.
 The default Node.js Project (Hello World) has been provided.
 	* Explore each menu on the left panel to understand the Runtime, connections, logs, etc.

-6. Follow the **Getting Started** page to learn how to edit, pull and push the provided Hello World application from your computer to your Node.js Runtime in Bluemix.
+6. Follow the **Getting Started** page to learn how to edit, pull and push the provided Hello World application from your computer to your Node.js runtime in Bluemix.
 	![alt text](images/gettingStartedBluemix.png "Node.js on Bluemix Documentation")
 	* Read **Prerequisites**.
 	* Read **1.
 Clone the sample app**.